 As the suit passed through appeals courts to eventually reach the Supreme Court, McCorvey, unable to legally obtain an abortion, gave birth to a girl.
 Shortly after childbirth, the girl was given up for adoption.

 When Roe v.
-Wade reached the Supreme Court, the were already hearing two other abortion-related cases.
+Wade reached the Supreme Court, the Justices were already hearing two other abortion-related cases.
 The Justices delayed hearing about the Roe v.
 Wade case until they had rendered a decision on the earlier cases.

 The first arguments for Roe v.
 Wade didn’t occur until December 1971.